Can very small imaging satellites replace unmanned aircraft?

 It's a classic chicken or egg dilemma.
 Small satellites are not being built because there is no cheap way to launch them, and small launchers are not being built because there are no satellites to launch on them.
 So the U.S. Defense Advanced Research Projects Agency (Darpa) is attacking the problem from both directions simultaneously, with dual programs to develop $500,000 imaging satellites of less than 100 lb. and air-launched boosters to place them in low Earth orbit for $1 million a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Darpa Aims To Prove Military Utility Of Smallsats".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Darpa Aims To Prove Military Utility Of Smallsats".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.